peculiarnewbie/save-to-obsidian/README.md

 This is an example of a form I made for youtube videos:
 ![Youtube Page](./public/example/Youtube%20Page.png)

-it resulted in this md file:
+it will result in this md file:
 ![Youtube Result](./public/example/Youtube%20Result.png)

 ## Roadmap